 Records of training

-Keeping accurate training records for your staff will enable the effective running of your business or organisation.
-This information can assist you with appraisals, equal opportunities, recruitment and training, and may well play a role in making strategic operational decisions.
+Keeping accurate training records for your staff will enable the effective running of your business or organization.
+This information can assist you with appraisals, equal opportunities, recruitment, and training, and may well play a role in making strategic operational decisions.

 Training records also play an increasingly important part in helping you to pass 3rd party audits or inspections.
-You may be audited by your customers, or by a recognised organisation such as Investors in People.
-These organisations and awarding bodies will expect your company’s records to comply with their inspection criteria.
+You may be audited by your customers, or by a recognized organization such as Investors in People.
+These organizations and awarding bodies will expect your company’s records to comply with their inspection criteria.

 Why keep training records?

 In some cases, employers may need to document training to meet a regulatory requirement, but regulatory compliance is not the only reason to keep training records.
 Training documentation may be needed as part of internal management or quality system.
 Training records are also useful when evaluating the effectiveness of training programs.